 Provide a couple of sentences to state your goal for this implementation request.

-Paste the URL that marks the first step of the registration flow you are trying to track.
+Paste the URL that marks the first step of the registration flow or form you are trying to track.

 If your registration flow requires payment in order to reach the Ending URL, please provide a 100% off promo code that Feathr engineers can use to bypass payment and test the implementation.